The Employment Law Review: France

 According to Article L. 1321-6 of the French Labour Code, other documents must be drafted in French, such as internal regulations and, more generally, any document that (1) imposes obligations on employees, or (2) contains provisions essential to the performance of the employees' work, or both.

-If these requirements are not fulfilled, the document is not enforceable in court.
+If these requirements are not fulfilled, documents are not enforceable in court.
 However, this requirement is not applicable to:

-- foreign employees: such documents may also be drafted in their native language; or
+- foreign employees: documents may also be drafted in their native language; or

 - documents received from abroad, provided that the employees understand their content perfectly.

-Following the introduction of Ordinance 2017-1386 on the organisation of social dialogue and its ratification by the law of 29 March 2018, a reform of staff representative bodies has progressively eliminated staff delegates, works councils and workplace health and safety committees within French companies.
+Following the introduction of Ordinance No. 2017-1386 on the organisation of social dialogue, and its ratification by the Law of 29 March 2018, a reform of staff representative bodies has progressively eliminated staff delegates, works councils and workplace health and safety committees within French companies.

-The election of a CSE is now mandatory for any company that has employed 11 or more people during the past 12 months.33 The members of the staff delegation are elected for a term of four years (unless a collective agreement provides for a term of office of two or three years).34
+The election of a CSE is mandatory for any company that has hired 11 or more people during the previous 12 months.43 The members of the CSE are elected for a term of four years (unless a collective agreement provides for a term of office of two or three years).44